chrxme/Spring2020-LINA2055-LiveCoding/class02/sonicpi_notes02.md

 It functions like a conductor, "cueing" other threads/sequences to start.</br>
 Threads that are "synced" to a "cue" will run their function on command then wait until it receives another cue.

 You must give a unique name to your cue.
-In other words, you cannot run two live_loops with the same name at the same time.

 Example 1
 ```